hoelzro/qbrt/README.md

 and a common runtime environment to high level programming language.
-By doing so, qbrt aims to reduce the barrier to entry for language designers to build more concurrent and interoperable programming languages that take advantage of multiple CPU hardware.
+By doing so, qbrt aims to reduce the barrier to entry for language designers to build more concurrent and interoperable programming languages that take advantage of multiprocessor systems.

 ## Hello World Example